Good Boss/Bad Boss

-Working for a good or great boss can have a significant positive impact on your overall job satisfaction, career satisfaction and levels of motivation and effort.
-Similarly, working for a bad boss can hurt those same things.
-If you've been in the working world for any amount of time, you've likely experienced both.
+Working for a good or great boss can have a significant positive impact on your overall job satisfaction, career satisfaction, and levels of motivation and effort.
+Similarly, working for a bad boss can have a negative impact on those same things.
+If you’ve been in the working world for any amount of time, you’ve likely experienced both.

-Rishad Tobaccowala is a senior advisor to the Publicis Groupe and a great friend to RAB.
+Rishad Tobaccowala is a senior advisor for the Publicis Groupe, and is also a great friend of RAB.
 In his recent article, Beware of the Bossy Traits, he provides a great summary of the five key traits of leadership:

-Integrity — They face reality; they are transparent.
+2. Integrity – They face reality.
+They are transparent.

 Tobaccowala writes that these are the five “Bossy Boss” traits to avoid or mitigate:

-The narcissistic god — These bosses believe that only they know the answer, only they are capable of handling the major meeting and only they should get the credit for their team's success.
+1. The Narcissistic God – These bosses believe that only they know the answer, only they are capable of handling the major meeting and only they should get the credit for their teams' success.

-The micromanaging fiddler — These folks are terrific operators – they know how to get things done – but as managers, they retain their obsessive detail orientation.
+2. The Micromanaging Fiddler – These folks are terrific operators – they know how to get things done – but as managers, they retain their obsessive detail orientation.

-The Oscar aspirant — These types emote loudly and dramatically.
+3. The Oscar Aspirant – These types emote, loudly and dramatically.
 Erratic and unpredictable, they are a roller coaster of emotions.

-The scheming sphinx — This is the person who smiles, blows air-kisses and oozes charisma and friendship and neither says nor shares anything substantial while sucking up as much information as possible and probing for vulnerabilities.
+4. The Scheming Sphinx – This is the person who smiles, blows air-kisses and oozes charisma and friendship and doesn’t say nor share anything substantial, while sucking up as much information as possible and probing for vulnerabilities.

-The double-crossing assassin — While the previous four types are expressive (or anti-expressive in the case of the scheming sphinx) in their terribleness, assassins are soft-spoken, well-behaved and self-controlled.
+5. The Double-Crossing Assassin – While the previous four types are expressive (or anti-expressive in the case of the Scheming Sphinx) in their terribleness, Assassins are soft-spoken, well-behaved and self-controlled.

 With that great framework and those descriptive terms, we should be able to adjust our management style to the style we want.
-It's never easy, but it is achievable.
-The resulting impact on your team will likely be dramatic depending on your starting point.
+It’s never easy, but it is achievable.
+The resulting impact on your team will likely be dramatic depending on what your starting point is.